Approximation and estimation of scale functions for spectrally negative Levy processes: Introduction

-Turning to the second aspect, statistical inference, we refer to the study by Zhang and Su \cite{zs19} and Shimizu and Zhang \cite{sz19}.
+Second, we proceed to statistical inference.
+The following two studies, Zhang and Su \cite{zs19} and Shimizu and Zhang \cite{sz19}, are instructive.
 The former proposes an estimator of Gerber-Shiu functions by deriving its Laguerre series expansion and estimating the coefficients of each term.
-They show a consistency result for their proposed estimator.
-Shimizu and Zhang \cite{sz19} applied the same approach to the ruin probability, but they further showed that the estimator can be asymptotically normal.
+They show a consistency for their proposed estimator.
+Shimizu and Zhang \cite{sz19} applied the same approach to the ruin probability, {\red and} they further showed that the estimator {\red is} asymptotically normal.
 As shown in equation \eqref{ruin prob}, the ruin probability is represented by $W^{(0)}(x)$, so their estimator is also an asymptotically normal estimator for the 0-scale function.
 This paper will construct an asymptotically normal estimator of the $q$-scale function, a generalization of \cite{sz19}.

 The paper is organized as follows.
 Section \ref{sec:q-scale} introduces the series representation of the $q$-scale function obtained by Feng and Shimizu \cite{fs13}.
-Under the net profit condition, the $q$-scale function has an integral representation in the form of the expected value by the compound geometric distribution.
-Section \ref{sec:inference} is a statistical inference.
-Assuming $X$ to be a Surplus model, we construct auxiliary statistics for each unknown parameter under a reasonable discrete observation scheme, and finally, in Section \ref{sec:main}, we construct an estimator for the Laguerre expansion of the $q$-scale function based on these auxiliary statistics.
-The proposed estimators are shown to be consistent and asymptotically normal.
-Miscellaneous things for properties of some functions are put in the Appendix.
+Under the net profit condition, the $q$-scale function has an integral representation with respect to the compound geometric distribution. {\red We then construct an approximation of the compound geometric distribution function using the Laguerre series expansion, which can yield the series expansion of the $q$-scale function.
+Section \ref{sec:inference} is the main part and gives the estimator for the approximate sequence of $q$-scale functions.
+Under a discrete sampling scheme for the underlying process $X$, we show their consistency and asymptotic normality with the explicit asymptotic variance.
+The auxiliary statistics, their properties, and some proofs are summarised in the Appendix.}

 \begin{flushleft} {\bf Notation} \end{flushleft} Throughout the paper, we use the following notation: \bi \item $\N = \{1,2,3,\dots\}$; $\N_0:=\N \cup \{0\}$; $\R_+:=[0,\infty)$. \item For a $d\times d$ matrix $A=(a_{ij})_{1\le i,j\le d}$, denote by $|A| :=\l( \sum_{i,j=1}^d a_{ij}^2 \r)^{1/2}$.